 Our business is subject to numerous risks and uncertainties, including those described in Part II Item 1A.
-"Risk Factors" in this Quarterly Report on Form 10-Q. You should carefully consider these risks and uncertainties when investing in our ordinary shares.
+"Risk Factors" in this Annual Report on Form 10-K. You should carefully consider these risks and uncertainties when investing in our common stock.
 The principal risks and uncertainties affecting our business include the following:

-- the recent novel coronavirus, or COVID-19, global pandemic has had and is expected to continue to have a material adverse effect on our business and results of operations; - substantial and increasingly intense competition worldwide in the financial services, payments and payment technology industries may adversely affect our overall business and operations; - · potential changes in the competitive landscape, including disintermediation from other participants in the payments chain, could harm our business; - our ability to anticipate and respond to changing industry trends and the needs and preferences of our merchants and consumers may adversely affect our competitiveness or the demand for our products and services; - because we rely on third-party vendors to provide products and services, we could be adversely impacted if they fail to fulfill their obligations; - · acquisitions create certain risks and may adversely affect our business, financial condition or results of operations; - we may not be able to continue to expand our share of the existing payment processing markets or expand into new markets which would inhibit our ability to grow and increase our profitability; and - our Founder and Searchlight will continue to have significant influence over us. including control over decisions that require the approval of stockholders.
+- the COVID-19, global pandemic has had and is expected to continue to have an adverse effect on our business and results of operations; - substantial and increasingly intense competition worldwide in the financial services, payments and payment technology industries may adversely affect our overall business and operations; - · potential changes in the competitive landscape, including disintermediation from other participants in the payments chain, could harm our business; - our ability to anticipate and respond to changing industry trends and the needs and preferences of our merchants and consumers may adversely affect our competitiveness or the demand for our products and services; - because we rely on third-party vendors to provide products and services, we could be adversely impacted if they fail to fulfill their obligations; - · acquisitions create certain risks and may adversely affect our business, financial condition or results of operations; - we may not be able to continue to expand our share of the existing payment processing markets or expand into new markets which would inhibit our ability to grow and increase our profitability; - our services and products must integrate with a variety of operating systems, software, device and web browsers, and our business may be materially and adversely affected if we are unable to ensure that our services interoperate with such operating systems, device, software and web browsers; - we depend, in part, on our merchant and software partner relationships and strategic partnerships with various institutions to operate and grow our business.
+If we are unable to maintain these relationships and partnerships, our business may be adversely affected; - our balance sheet includes significant amounts of goodwill and intangible assets.
+The impairment of a significant portion of these assets would negatively affect our business, financial condition or results of operations; - failure to comply with the U.S. Foreign Corrupt Practices Act, or the FCPA, anti-money laundering, economic and trade sanctions regulations, and similar laws could subject us to penalties and other adverse consequences; - our principal asset is our interest in Shift4 Payments, LLC, and, as a result, we depend on distributions from Shift4 Payments, LLC to pay our taxes and expenses, including payments under the Tax Receivable Agreement, or TRA.
+Shift4 Payments, LLC's ability to make such distributions may be subject to various limitations and restrictions; and - · our Founder and Searchlight have significant influence over us, including control over decisions that require the approval of stockholders.